Bryan Rust

-Bryan Peter Rust (born May 11, 1992) is an American professional ice hockey right winger for the Pittsburgh Penguins of the National Hockey League (NHL).
+Bryan Peter Rust (born May 11, 1992) is an American professional ice hockey player who is a right winger for the Pittsburgh Penguins of the National Hockey League (NHL).
 He won back-to-back Stanley Cup championships with the Penguins in 2016 and 2017 and is the fourth longest tenured member of the organization aside from Sidney Crosby, Evgeni Malkin, and Kris Letang.

 Early life

 Rust was born on May 11, 1992, in Pontiac, Michigan, U.S. to parents Steve and Betsy.
 Rust and his older brother Matt were both born with speech impediments and attended speech therapy.
 Growing up, he was a fan of the Detroit Red Wings and considered Martin Lapointe his favorite player.

 Playing career

 Youth and USNTDP

 As a youth, Rust played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Detroit Honeybaked minor ice hockey team.
 In his final season with the Honeybaked 16U AAA team, Rust recorded 40 goals and 65 assists through 68 games.
 In March 2008, at the age of 16, Rust tried out for the USA Hockey National Team Development Program (USNTDP).
 After he was rejected due to his underdeveloped skills, Rust worked on his skating abilities after Honeybaked practices with team head coach Larry Knapp.
 He then attended a second USNTDP's second camp in Rochester, New York and was able to make the team.
 Although he committed to playing NCAA Division I college hockey for the University of Notre Dame, Rust was also drafted by the Mississauga St. Michael's Majors in the 2008 Ontario Hockey League Selection Draft.
 Rust chose to attend the University of Notre Dame, in part, due to the influence of his childhood friend, Tony Montagano.
 Before his death, Montagano would often share stories about the university with Rust.
 He was also influenced to attend college because he wanted a "degree to fall back on."